Extrapolative Controlled Sequence Generation via Iterative Refinement: Additional Findings

+\Cref{tab:example_sentiment} shows an example of the editing process, increasing the sentiment score of the input review iteratively.
 In addition to the results from \Cref{tab:sent_results}, we report a few variants of \modelacc and \emph{Genhance}.
 For \modelacc, the masking strategy to create synthetic paired data involves sampling a location in the sequence to start the mask using a Bernoulli distribution ($p=0.8$) and then selecting the length of the mask (in terms of tokens masked) by sampling from a truncated Poisson distribution.
 The results presented in \Cref{tab:sent_results} correspond to the \emph{Super Large} variant in \Cref{tab:sent_results_full} where $\lambda = 6$ and the maximum span size is set to $12$.
 We also report three other variants of the masking strategy \emph{Small} ($\lambda = 3$, maximum of 6), \emph{Medium} ($\lambda = 4$, maximum of 8) and \emph{Large} ($\lambda = 5$, maximum of 10).
 We observed the best extrapolation results on the \emph{Super Large} variant and used this masking strategy to report the \emph{Sampling} and \emph{Iterative Sampling} baselines.
 We also report two variants of \emph{Genhance} where we vary the total number of output sequences generated for each example.
 As we increase $n$, the model predictably performs better at extrapolation but we see that the directly comparable variant, $n=50$, is outperformed by \modelacc.